Skip to content

 This document is the canonical description of how plasm_context, plasm, and execute session reuse interact.
 The MCP transport (MCP-Session-Id) does not identify a host agent, window, or subagent.
 That boundary is always defined by the host via the intent string on plasm_context and the resulting logical session.

-See also: MCP logical sessions, incremental DOMAIN prompts, MCP trace correlation.
+See also: MCP logical sessions, incremental teaching table prompts, MCP trace correlation.

 1. Flow